razeware/emitron-iOS/README.md

 __emitron__ uses GitHub Actions to perform continuous integration and deployment.
 Every PR is built and tested before it can be merged.

 - Merges to `development` will create a new build of the emitron β app on TestFlight.
-- Merges to `master` will create a new build of the emitron production app on TestFlight.
+- Merges to `production` will create a new build of the emitron production app on TestFlight.